Spanish conquest of Nicaragua: Legacy of the conquest

-Within a century of the conquest, the Nicarao were effectively eliminated by a combination of the slave trade, disease, and warfare.
-It is estimated that as many as half a million slaves were exported from Nicaragua before 1550, although some of these had originally come from other parts of Central America.
+Within a century of the conquest, the Nicarao were effectively eliminated by a combination of the slave trade, disease, and warfare.Other factors that led to the decimation of the indigenous population include shifts in the indigenous economy, social, political organization, psychological fear or trauma, excessive labor exploitation, rupture of communities and abuse inflicted by the Spanish during the following years of colonization of the region.It is estimated that as many as half a million slaves were exported from Nicaragua before 1550, although some of these had originally come from other parts of Central America.
 Although Gil González Dávila had initially recovered a significant amount of gold, Spanish hopes of extracting great quantities of gold from the province proved ephemeral.
 Even when sources of gold were found, the collapse of native population levels meant that the Spanish were unable to work the mines.
 In 1533, the Spanish noted that although gold had been found in Santa María de la Buena Esperanza, about 25 leagues from León, a measles epidemic had killed so many natives that there were none left to extract the ore.
 By the end of the 16th century, Nicaragua contained a relatively modest 500 Spanish colonists.